lehcimcramtrebor/es-theme-basic/_BasicCustom/ReadMe.txt

 GENERAL THEME CUSTOMIZATION:

-You can put a bg.png or bg.jpg file at the root of the "_BasicCustom" folder in order to have a single background for the entire theme.
+	- You can put a bg.png or bg.jpg file at the root of the "_BasicCustom" folder in order to have a single background for the entire theme.

-You can otherwise place a default-bg.png or default-bg.jpg file there in order to have a default background when no custom or random exists.
+	-You can otherwise place a default-bg.png or default-bg.jpg file there in order to have a default background when no custom or random exists.

+	-You can edit the custom-name.xml file to display your name at the top right of the theme, to do this remove <!-- and --> around <custom.name>Your_name_here</custom.name>:

+		"<!--<custom.name>Your_name_here</custom.name>"--> should become "<custom.name>Your_name_here</custom.name>".

+		By default, the login for retro achievements is displayed when they are activated.

 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!